Picture this: your company is finally off-the-ground and you’re ready to start looking for your very first employee.

 Because you’re just starting out, you may think you don’t need to worry about the challenges of staying legal, but employment law actually applies to everyone regardless of size, industry, and years in the game.

-We know you’re eager to get your startup off the ground and grow a talented team, but postponing getting the HR basics right will just open you up to worse legal problems in the future.
+We know you’re eager to get your startup off the ground and grow a talented team, but postponing getting the HR basics for small business right will just open you up to worse legal problems in the future.

 The business world in general has several laws and legalities that HR leaders must follow to avoid fines and other penalties, but few small businesses are aware of the exact steps they need to take in order to meet legal compliance - not surprising really, when it’s not the most glamorous part of starting a business!